 A student involved in the conduct process as a Reporting Individual or a Responding Student may appeal any decision from an Administrative Conference, the Integrity Board, or the Administrative Hearing Board.
 Appeals will be considered on the following grounds: (a) a procedural error occurred that significantly impacted the outcome of the process (e.g. substantiated bias, material deviation from established procedures, etc.); (b) the discovery of new evidence, unavailable to the appealing party during the original hearing or investigation, that could substantially impact the original finding or sanction; or (c) sanctions are disproportionate to the nature or severity of the violation or violations, taking into account the totality of the circumstances (including the cumulative conduct record of the Responding Student, if any).

-Individuals who wish to appeal a decision must submit their request for review in writing to the DoS/VPSA (for social policy violations) or DoF/VPAA (for academic integrity violations) or the Associate Dean of Students/Director of Conduct (for cases involving only alcohol and other drug violations that were not heard by a hearing board) within five business days after receiving notification of the outcome being appealed.
+Individuals who wish to appeal a decision must submit their request for review in writing to the DoS/VPSA (for social policy violations) or DoF/VPAA (for academic integrity violations) or the Associate Dean of Students/Chief Conduct Administrator (for cases involving only alcohol and other drug violations that were not heard by the IB/AHB within five business days after receiving notification of the outcome being appealed.
 Upon receiving an appeal, the appellate officer may decline to consider the appeal if it is not based on one or more of the criteria listed above.
 If the appellate officer considers the appeal, he or she may review the record of the case and the Responding Student’s prior disciplinary history (if any), and may consult participants present at the initial hearing (if any) as he or she deems appropriate.
 If the appeal is granted, the appellate officer may alter the result of the case as to responsibility or sanctioning, remand the case to the original hearing board to reconsider some or all of the case, or direct that a Board of Appeals hearing be convened to reconsider some or all of the case.
 The decision of the appellate officer is final, subject to any further proceedings ordered by the appellate officer as described above.

 - For administrative conference and AHB academic violations: Two faculty and one staff and chaired by the DoF/VPAA.